Vets-Who-Code/vets-who-code-app/README.md

 # Vets Who Code Web App

-The Vets Who Code Web App is a Jamstack Applicaton designed more for speed.
+The Vets Who Code Web App is a Jamstack Applicaton designed for speed and to ease the learnign curve of our veterans contributing to open source.
-By doing this we can focus on creating a beautiful web experience with a focus on telling the story of Vets Who Code.
+By doing this we can teach our veterans with practical use cases, all the while making a professional product that is fast and serverless.

 ## Getting Started